A closer look at Large Page Design and the techniques I use, beginning with ways of getting around the page

 A screen can only show some of the Large Page.
 You can quickly see much more, or all of it, get a 'bird's eye view', aerial view, by using the zoom facility of some browsers - zooming out rather than zooming in.
 You can appreciate very easily the organization of a significant part of the Large Page, and then return to what I call ground view.
 There's a real fascination, I think, in being able to switch between aerial view and ground view of the page.
 Aerial view gives a useful view of the layout of the page but it's very interesting, I think, in its own right.

 This is an example of a flight-node.
-A flight-node can be active - clicking on it takes the user to a location - or inactive.
+A Obviously, flight-nodes of many, many different forms can be used.
+Flight-nodes can be active - clicking on it takes the user to a location - or inactive.
 In this case, it draws attention to a link, often an underlined link.
 Larger flight-nodes can be used.
 These are large enough to be easily seen when the page is in aerial view.

-Using the rail or dual-purpose text and images provides travel facilities which are very quick and efficient, not slow and cumbersome.
+Using the rail or dual-purpose images provides travel facilities which are very quick and efficient, not slow and cumbersome.
 If the page has a list of links at the top, then the traveller can click on a flight-link, fly to the new place on the page and consult the material there.
 Then, to go back to the top of the page, the traveller simply clicks on the rail.
 It's always in the same place.
 There's never any need to look for it.
 The traveller then makes a rail journey back to the top of the page.
 (Rail journeys are just as quick as flights.)
 Alternatively, the user can click on 'dual-purpose' text or an image to travel to the top of the page.
 At the top of the page are the links and the user can click on another link.
-An example from this site (there are many others): the page on Web Design: a very large page but straightforward to use.
-The page includes travel facilities for journeys east and west as well as north and south.
+Travel facilities for journeys east and west as well as north and south can easily be implemented.

 Large Page Design is the design of pages which are wide as well as long.
-The poems on the page Poems could have been displayed one underneath the other, to make a long page.
+The content of Long Pages is displayed in a vertical, linear form. could have been displayed one underneath the other, to make a long page.
 Long pages are very common of course.
-Instead, I place the different regions one underneath the other and the poems in each region are side by side so that the page is wide, although not very wide.
-Most large pages will be much wider.
+Instead, content can be placed horizontally as well as vertically.

 A great deal of contemporary information is 'wide' as well as 'long' and Large Page Design is needed to present the information adequately.
 For example,